Match tier Confirmed

 OverviewAI-generated summary

-Christine Holyfield's research focuses on the development and investigation of augmentative and alternative communication (AAC) technologies, particularly for individuals with autism spectrum disorder and Down syndrome.
-Her work examines how different AAC modalities, including mobile speech-generating devices and picture symbol systems, impact communication skills, decoding and encoding abilities, and indices of happiness.
+Christine Holyfield's research focuses on augmentative and alternative communication (AAC) technologies, particularly for individuals with autism spectrum disorder and other developmental disabilities.
+Her work investigates the comparative effectiveness of various AAC modes, including mobile technology-based speech-generating devices, picture symbols, and text-only representations.
+She also examines the impact of different interaction approaches and the integration of high-tech AAC on communication skills and indices of happiness in school-aged children.

-Holyfield has received significant federal funding, including a $749,960 NSF Convergence Accelerator grant for research into next-generation AI-powered AAC technology.
-Her publications include systematic reviews on evidence-based instruction and comparisons of mobile technology AAC with other modes for individuals with autism.
-She has also explored the integration of familiar listeners and speech recognition technologies into AAC interventions for adults with Down syndrome, and the effects of high-tech versus low-tech AAC on school-aged children with multiple disabilities.
+Holyfield has received significant federal funding, including a $749,960 NSF Convergence Accelerator grant for research on next-generation AI-powered AAC technology.
+Her scholarship also includes systematic reviews of evidence-based practices in AAC for individuals with autism, as well as explorations into integrating familiar listeners and speech recognition technologies into AAC interventions for adults with Down syndrome.
+Her research network includes numerous collaborators from the University of Arkansas at Fayetteville, such as Elizabeth R. Lorah and Nicolette Caldwell.

 Metrics